VinayCS-QA/OpenkartV121/README.md

-Hello all this is Hybrid datadriven framework using testng a for openkart website
+Hello all welcome to my github repo
+I have automated openkart application(version - 121) using hybrid framework Java,Selenium,TestNg,Maven and Page object model